 Organizing Hand-Me-Downs for Toddlers

-Once children hit 2-years-old and their clothes are sized by year, the sorting and storing process changes.
+Once children hit 2-years-old and their clothes are sized by year, the sorting and storing process gets a little easier.
 From 2T to 3T and on, I started separating clothing items into larger bins and keeping them in the garage until they were needed.

-By age four, most kids do not need a lot of extra clothes for spills and accidents.
+By age four, most kids don’t need a lot of extra clothes for spills and accidents.
 When it’s time to pull out the clothes and put them in your child’s closet, it’s a nice time to start downsizing.
 For my toddler, I would keep about two weeks of clothes (winter and summer) plus jackets and coats and a few extras for accidents or if some outfits get ruined or too worn over the year.
-If there were things left over that I still really liked, I might restore them in garage for a younger child, or as a refresh in the middle of the year.
+If there were things left over that I still really liked, I might store them in the garage or storage unit for a younger child, or as a refresh in the middle of the year.
 It’s always nice for each kid to get something “new” and not have to wear everything they know their sibling has worn.

 As children get older they will start to have their own opinions on what they want to wear.
 As seasons change, if there is something that is never getting used, I might take that outfit out and replace it.

-Here is my three-step process for moving clothes down to the next child when the season changes or someone has outgrown an outfit.
+Here is my three-step process for how to organize kids’ clothes if you’re in the stage of moving them down to the next child when the season changes or someone has outgrown an outfit.

 I start with the oldest child.
 Take out the outfits that no longer fit.
 After five-years-old, your child’s clothes may not go by age or sizes anymore, and all brands’ sizes are different.
 You’ll have to judge by your child’s unique size and style at this point.
 Sort the items moving to their new owner by season.
 Then take inventory of how much you have.
 Hopefully it is still over two weeks of items.
 (I try to stick to those two weeks of outfits, but who am I kidding?
 We usually add extra clothes throughout the year.)